-LinkedIn Matched Audiences is available for Sponsored Content, Sponsored InMail and other different ad formats.
+LinkedIn Matched Audiences is available for Sponsored Content, Sponsored InMail, and other LinkedIn ad formats.

 LinkedIn Matched Audiences results

-LinkedIn created a six-month pilot program that enables 370+ advertisers to create 2000+ campaigns for beta test.
+In 2017, LinkedIn created a six-month pilot program that enabled 370+ advertisers to create 2000+ campaigns for a beta test.

 - A 30% boost in CTR and a 14% decrease in cost per click from website retargeting ads.

 With LinkedIn Matched Audiences, you can create three types of targeting.

 - The first is website retargeting, allowing you to run a consistent campaign through a simple tag on your website.
 An average website gets up to a 700% increase in traffic after running retargeting campaigns.

 - Contact targeting is the next option for creating matched audiences and best for upselling products or services.
 It often delivers a high yield on ad spend because the contacts are in the final stage of the buyer’s journey (decision-making phase).